lamberta/devkit-doc/api/ui/widget/listview.md

 :    1. [ui.View](./ui-view.html)
      2. [event.Emitter](./event.html#class-event.emitter)

 The `CellView` is the basic class for displaying items in a list.
 The `CellView` class has functions for selecting, deselecting and keeping track of selecting items.

-When a cell becomes visible then the `setData` function is called.
+When a cell becomes visible in a list, then the `setData` function is called.
 The reference to data should be stored in the cell for later use.

 ~~~
 this.setData = function (data) {